Hearthstone expansions

-Expansions and adventures
+Background

 Blizzard has expanded Hearthstone roughly three times a year by the addition of expansions and adventures.
 Most expansions present more than 100 new cards to Hearthstone developed around a theme or gameplay concept; once released, players can purchase or win card packs with cards from the available expansions to add to their library.
 With the "Darkmoon Races", a mini-set expansion that builds upon prior expansions featuring a smaller number of cards was also introduced.
 Mini-sets are typically released in the half-way point between the release of two full expansions.
 Adventures used to be prevalent additions among expansions, but have been phased out in favor of mini-sets.
 The last adventure "Galakrond's Awakening" was released in January 2020.
 Adventures represent fewer new cards like mini-sets, typically a few dozens, which are only gained by winning specially designed matches against computer opponents in the single-player mode.
 Access to an adventure requires payment with in-game gold or real-world money.
 All adventures have multiple "wings" that could be completed.
+Later, Blizzard moved away from Adventures as they found that because Adventures gated the set's cards until the challenges were completed, these cards did not readily enter the meta-game, and when they did, they would be used more by expert players who could easily complete the Adventures' challenges compared to amateur players.
+Blizzard recognized that players do enjoy the single-player narrative events and have worked in quests and missions around the new card sets for those players.

 Since the "Year of the Mammoth", which began with Journey to Un'Goro in 2017, there were no future more adventure card set releases.
 Instead, the game included freely-available single-player missions, similar to those in adventures, to earn card packs from that expansion.
-However, in the "Year of the Dragon", starting in April 2019, there were be additional single-player modes that with paid content, separate from expansion pack releases.
+However, in the "Year of the Dragon", starting in April 2019, there were additional single-player modes with paid content, separate from expansion pack releases.
 While structured similar to Adventures, there were several "wings" to process through, the approach was closer to the "Kobolds & Catacombs" Monster Hunt or "The Witchwood" Dungeon Run in that players made choices related to their hero and deck over the course of several battles through each wing.
 Rewards from these single-player modes were card packs from the associated expansion by completing individual battles, so one could possibly earn more new cards by completing the single-player modes than by simply buying new packs directly.

 Starting in January 2021, the Madness at the Darkmoon Faire set and subsequent sets have included a mini-set of 35 cards that expanded that set.
 Mini-sets are considered to be a part of their parent expansion, and mini-set cards can be opened from the same card packs as their preceding expansion.